 Every five years, State Parties are required to submit a report containing full information on legislative and other measures taken to give effect to the principles of the Framework Convention.
-These state reports are made public and examined by the Advisory Committee, which prepares an Opinion on the measures taken by each reporting State.
-Having received the Opinion of the Advisory Committee and the comment from the respective State, the Committee of Ministers is called on to adopt conclusions and, where appropriate, recommendations in respect of the State Party concerned.
+These State reports are made public and are examined by the Advisory Committee, which prepares an Opinion on the measures taken by each reporting State.
+Having received the Opinion of the Advisory Committee and the subsequent comments from the respective State, the Committee of Ministers is called on to adopt Resolutions and, where appropriate, recommendations in respect of the State Party concerned.